Hilton Falls conservation area near Toronto comes with hiking trails and a waterfall

 Hilton Falls conservation area is only 45 minutes away from Toronto and is a hidden paradise tucked away near Hwy 401 in Milton.
 It has a little bit of everything from lush hiking trails, Old Mill ruins, lakeside trails, and of course, the gushing Hilton Falls itself.

-This sprawling conservation area is nearly 1,600 acres, and has tons of activities for nature enthusiasts all year, although a trip this spring is a must.
+This sprawling conservation area is nearly 1,600 acres, and has tons of activities for nature enthusiasts all year.
 The main trail within the park is a pretty easy five-kilometre loop, with Hilton Falls being the reward at the end.